 It’s important to set a vision, like JFK did when he sought to get a man to the moon.

 Changing your organisation’s culture so it focuses on an agile mentality of quick wins is transformative in its own right, even if it is not strictly ‘digital transformation’ by definition.
 Throughout your Digital Transformation remind yourself and colleagues that:"It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change."

 - Charles Darwin

 Nor forget the speed in which you need to be able to change at:"It's no longer the big beating the small, but the fast beating the slow"

 - Eric Pearson, CIO, International Hotel Group (IHG)

 Finally, don’t just digitally transform for the sake of it.
 If you can take baby steps to improve, that in itself is an amazing feat.
 Digital Transformation does not suit every organisation at every moment in time.
-Determine whether it is the right move for you at this stage and what kind of support you need.
+Determine whether it is the right move for you at this stage and what kind of digital transformation enablers you need.
 My next article will explore what opportunities design thinking can unlock for your business.